Viver2nd/Game-Review/README.md

 ## Bugs & Issues
 ****
-Site not supported on mobile.
+- Site not supported on mobile
+- Content not centered on 'Game List' page